Your basket is currently empty!

 Help!
 My furniture won’t sell

 Have a friendly landlord or property manager?
 A few years ago, I was shifting out of an unfurnished room in a boarding house.
 I’d bought a desk which was too heavy for me, and I struggled finding a buyer last-minute.
 Luckily, my property manager was lovely.
 I asked her if she would buy it for the flat – she agreed.
-I think I got ~$45 for it.
+I negotiated ~$45 for it.
 Plus, hopefully it saved the next resident a headache as desk-hunting was surprisingly hard.
 Win-win!

 Donating to charity